 For irrigation to be profitable, yields must be high.
 High crop yields require high nutrient uptake since nutrient uptake is roughly proportional to crop yield (Crosby et al., 2000).
 The average N rate of 47.6 kg N ha-1 for maize is only 16 to 22% of the recommendations of 220 kg N ha-1 (FSSA, 2007) to 300 kg N ha-1 (Kyabram, 1995) for a yield target of 10 t ha-1 possible under irrigation in the study area.
 N rate recommendations for butternut vary from 80 to 200 kg ha-1 depending on yield potential (Boyhan et al., 1999; Hill, 1999; Hochmuth and Cordasco, 2003; Prince Edward Island Agriculture, Fisheries and Aquaculture, 2005).
-Thus, the mean N rate of 60.4 kg ha-1 used by farmers in ZIS is 30 to 76% of the recommendations and fast-growing cultivars can aid in cultural weed management through increased vigour and higher growth rates, and result in higher yields.
+Thus, the mean N rate of 60.4 kg ha-1 used by farmers in ZIS is 30 to 76% of the recommendations.
+Higher rates of N fertilization, especially when used in combination with optimum populations and fast-growing cultivars can aid in cultural weed management through increased vigour and higher growth rates, and result in higher yields.